kate-parshyna/Disease-classification/README.md

 ### Testing
 In order to start testing, you need to start the server where the testing will be conducted.

-The server is started by the following command:
+The server will be started by the following command:

 ````
 python3 desease_detector.py
 ````
 After the server is running, you need to go to the server address, where you can see the interface for testing.
+This is 127.0.0.1:5000.